warren/perdicis-notes/content/2023-11-25 - On disability and being injured away from home.md

 ^ perhaps this sort of idealism is possible _only_ when you haven't experienced the loss of something you had, forcing you to know its exact worth.

 [^1]: I'm told 26 is not one's "late 20s".
-Source: my peers who are also in their "mid 20s" ...
+Source: peers who are also in their "mid 20s" ...

 ## Appendix